trbrooks/necker1/README.md

 **R Files**

-py-to-R7.R uses .csv files to create an R data object.
-Creates dataframe.RDA from necker_csv_data.
-Or you can just use dataframe.RDA
+"py-to-R7.R" uses .csv files to create an R data object.
+Creates an R object called "df1" from necker_csv_data.
+Or you can just use dataframe.RDA (see below).

-necker_analyses_figures.R uses the resulting data object to generate all plots and analyses.

-dataframe.R is a dataframe of all data.
+dataframe.Rda is a dataframe of all data.
 Load it into an R object called "df1" to run anaylses and generate figures.

+necker_analyses_figures.R uses the dataframe df1 to generate all plots and analyses.

 **PNG Files**

 These images are used by the PsychoPy2 program to create the display.

+"downcube.png" is the disambiguated cube, which can be displayed in either direction.